12 Stress Transformation

 𝜃 = Angle between x-axis and transformed stress being caculated [\(^\circ\), rad]

-Either set of transformation equations will work.
+Either Equation 12.1 or Equation 12.2 will work.
 The choice over which set to use is based on personal preference.

-The angle of incline may be measured and given relative to a variety of reference axes.
-It is imperative that one understands which angle to substitute into the transformation equations given above.
-To ensure you have the correct angle, take the following steps and see Figure 12.5:
+It is imperative that one understands which angle to substitute into the transformation equations given above, including whether it is positive or negative.
+To ensure the correct angle and sign is used, refer to Figure 12.7 and take the following steps:

-Draw a line that represents the plane of interest
+Draw a line that represents one side of the plane of interest

 Draw the axis normal to the plane of interest.
-It does not matter if you draw the normal axis as oriented counterclockwise or clockwise from the x-axis as long as you use the correct sign for the angle (see step 4).
+It does not matter if you draw the normal axis oriented counterclockwise or clockwise from the x-axis as long as you use the correct sign for θ (see step 4).

 Determine the angle that goes from the x-axis to the normal axis.
 This angle is θ.
-If the direction from the x-axis to the normal axis is counterclockwise, then θ should be taken to be positive.
-If the direction from the x-axis to the normal axis is clockwise, then θ should be taken to be negative.
+If the direction from the x-axis to the normal axis is counterclockwise, then θ is positive.
+If the direction from the x-axis to the normal axis is clockwise, then θ is negative.

 Example 12.1 and Example 12.2 below illustrate the use of the stress of transformation equations.